jcazallasc/burriking-citibox/docs/how-it-was-developed.md

 I have structured the challenge thinking in `Hexagonal architecture`.
 I splited everything in 3 folders: `application` (use cases), `domain` (bussines logic) and `infrastructure` (integrations).

-In my opinion, in a real MVP, it's over engineering but really this is a challenge.

 ##### Uses Cases

 Each use case is separated in its folder: `create_order`, `delete_order`, ...